rh569/advent-of-code-2024/README.md

 Nice little regex puzzle.
 Got really good re-use from part 1 in part 2, with the trick being to do two rounds of `split` with the start and stop commands, discarding all string parts after any stop command.

 Didn't get time to start until late evening, so very poor placement today (>80k for part 2).

+#### 4 - Ceres Search

+Think this went quite well and I enjoyed the twist for part 2.
+Solution could probably be a bit faster by manually setting the search bounds at the edge of the grid instead of just catching the `TypeError` on out of range rows.